 Find an Accredited Course

 Another factor to take into account is whether your course or school is accredited.
-There are a number of bodies that accredit universities, including PMI.
+There are a number of bodies that accredit universities, including The Project Management Institute (PMI).
 Taking an accredited course can open up funding opportunities and speed up getting additional qualifications as sometimes what you learn on your degree course can count towards the requirements for professional or accrediting bodies.

 Accreditation also gives you confidence that you are going to study for a quality degree.
 It’s also recognized by employers, so that can give you the edge when it comes to applying for jobs later.

 Alternatives to Project Management Degrees

-If you can’t commit to a project management degree right now, there are a number of high quality, well-respected project certification schemes instead.
+If you can’t commit to a project management degree right now, there are a number of high quality, well-respected project certification options instead.

-PMI is an accrediting body which has a family of credentials that are recognized globally.
+PMI is an accrediting body that has a family of credentials that are recognized globally.
 This could be a good option for you if you need something cheaper and that you can complete faster and yet still have a certification that your employer will find valuable.

-There are other national project management organizations with their own credential schemes, so you can look into those as well.
+There are other national project management organizations with their own credentialing, so you can look into those as well.

-Most people who graduate with a project management degree go on to become project managers and work in a project environment.
-However, it’s a huge field.
-Project managers are essential to most industries so whether you choose arts administration, healthcare, oil, and gas or construction, there’s a demand for qualified, experienced people who know what it takes to get a team to come together to deliver something of value.
+Project management is a huge field.
+Project managers are essential to most industries, so whether you choose arts administration, healthcare, oil, and gas or construction, there’s a demand for qualified, experienced people who know what it takes to get a team to come together to deliver something of value.